Color Profiles For Dummies

 Primary Colors of Visible Light

-Even though it is such a large amount, scientists realized that we can obtain each of them by mixing different proportions of only 3 of them: Red, Green and Blue.
+Even though it is such a large amount, scientists realized that we can obtain all of them by mixing different proportions of only three: Red, Green and Blue.

 The sum of all three give us the "white" color, which is not really a color, but the "no color", the pure light.